AlexBaldry/Kanye-Quote-Bot/README.md

 * Open the dicrectory in an IDE such as VS code.

-* Run the command `npm install` to install all node-modules needed
+* Run the command `npm install` in a terminal to install packages.

 ## Commands